Salmon Cakes over Spring Salad

 - Peas - Defrost peas in the microwave or by running them under warm water.

-- Return pan to medium-high heat and add cooking oil.
+- Return pan to medium-high heat and add oil.
 Add salmon patties to heated oil.
 Sear on each side for 2 to 3 minutes.
 Lower heat to medium, cover pan with a lid or foil, and cook for another 2 minutes.